Semiconductor firm Melexis forecasts lower sales, margin for 1st half of 2025

 The company expects its operating margin to reach around 16 per cent in the first half of the year, down from the 26.3 per cent it posted in the same period in 2024.

-"While customer inventory corrections are continuing in the first half of the year, we are cautiously optimistic that customer demand will start to improve around the summer," Melexis said in a statement.
+"While customer inventory corrections are continuing in the first half of the year, we are cautiously optimistic that customer demand will start to improve around the summer," Melexis said in an earnings statement.

-The company expects to spend around 50 million euros in capital expenditures in 2025, down from 60.6 million last year and 94.8 million in 2023.
+The company said it expected to spend around 50 million euros in capital expenditures in 2025, down from 60.6 million last year and 94.8 million in 2023.

+Michael Roeg, an analyst at Degroof Petercam, said the results and outlook were well below expectations across the board, and added investors would be looking at the management's confidence regarding the second half improvement during the post-earnings call, scheduled to start at 0930 GMT.

+Melexis' fourth quarter operating margin was 14.0 per cent on sales of 197.4 million euros.
+Analyst were expecting a 18.6 per cent margin and sales of 205.4 million, a company-compiled poll showed.

 ($1 = 0.9629 euros)